polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 Before you begin, verify the following:

-- You have good internet connection and access to a shell terminal on your local computer.
+- You have a good internet connection and access to a shell terminal on your local computer.

 - You are generally familiar with software development and using command-line interfaces.